newsonam/frontend_future/README.md

     ___________________________________________________________________________________________________________________________________________________________________________________________________
 3) Design a user interface resembling the provided page.
 Fetch the data from the server and dynamically map the information cards to the fetched data.
 Ensure that the search functionality is also implemented.

- SOLUTION ->  VIDEO DISPLAYING WORKING OF APP AND screenshots below:-
+ SOLUTION ->  VIDEO DISPLAYING WORKING OF APP (SEARCH FUNCTIONALITY IS DISPLAYED) AND screenshots below:-

  https://drive.google.com/file/d/14ybSH4iNvlf9alQXkDhH5vfoGBZLn3Bj/view?usp=sharing